SpencerCDixon/exocortex/readme.md

 on planes so there was a limited feature set that I decided to prioritize.
 See below for a list of enhancements I'd like to add in the coming weeks:

+- [x] Prefetching of pages for better responsiveness
 - [ ] User authentication
-- [ ] Prefetching of pages for better responsiveness
 - [ ] Better UI customization/overrides
 - [ ] Add ability to revert pages to previous commits
 - [ ] Add ability to see diffs between commits
+- [ ] Add boilerplates to `new` command to get nice wiki structures fast

 ## Folder structure